MrPowers/neapowers/content/investing/landscape.md

 ### European Equities

-Gundlach is buillish on European equities for the first time since he started Doubleline capital 12 years ago.
+Gundlach is bullish on European equities for the first time since he started Doubleline capital 12 years ago.

 EAFE is at a CAPE of 18, which is much lower than the US CAPE.
 Dollar weakening also bodes well for European equities.